Bulging Eye (Proptosis)

 Will my proptosis go away?

-Is proptosis the same as "bug eyes"?
+Is proptosis the same as prominent eyes?

 Can I go blind from proptosis?